KoralleB/SexualMisconductTransit/README.md

 This study explores the response of U.S. public transportation agencies to sexual harassment and assault incidents that have taken place on board through sexual misconduct programs case studies.
 These case studies provide insights into the tools transit operators can utilize for combatting sexual misconduct.

+You can find the full presentation slides under the [presentation](https://github.com/KoralleB/SexualMisconductTransit/tree/master/presentation) subfolder.

 ## Introduction

 Sexual misconduct, including sexual harassment (unwanted sexual attention) and sexual assault (forced sexual acts), is widely spread on public transit in the U.S.